jaredpalmer/razzle-react-vue-elm-php-lol/README.md

 This app is a demonstration of how Razzle can be used to adapt to changing needs and frameworks.

-It includes universal server rendering for React, Vue, and Elm with hot module replacement....all at the same time.
+It includes universal server rendering for React, React in PHP via Babel-PHP, Vue, and Elm with hot module replacement....all at the same time.